-Owned by: VPSE
+Owned by: VPSE Review Date: 20 April 2021

-Review Date: November 2020

-Risk that learning and teaching approaches fail to meet the needs of learners and other stakeholders (including employers) in the context of the new campus.
+Risk that learning and teaching approaches fail to meet the needs of learners and other stakeholders (including employers).
 N.B.
 There should be an evidence base for "sector-leading".

 Curriculum Review and Development processes.
 Student Experience Strategy (incl.
 City Learning/ Industry Academies).
 Faculty Operational Planning.